frovedis/frovedis/doc/manual/python/dataframe/df_math_func.md

 the result will be missing (contains NaNs).

 __Purpose__
-It performs floating division operation between two dataframes or dataframe and scalar value.
+It performs floating division operation between two operands.
 It is equivalent to **'dataframe / other'**.

 **It is an alias of truediv().**

+**Creating frovedis DataFrame from pandas DataFrame:**

 For example,